 - Support SDK: If you are using the latest version of the Support SDKs, the language for new unregistered end users matches their device locale.
 If you don't support the device's locale, then the user's language is set to your account's default language.

 - API: If the user is created through the API, the user's language is the default language of your Support instance.
 To select a specific language for the user, pass a locale in your API call.

 - Social media: Language recognition doesn't work for social media tickets.
-When an end-user sends a ticket from a social media platform like Facebook Messenger, it's the default Zendesk account language that will be associated with the end-user profile.
+When an end user sends a ticket from a social media platform such as Facebook Messenger, it's the default Zendesk account language that is associated with the end-user profile.

-- Support triggers: Triggers can also update a user's language within their profile if set within the trigger Actions.
-For more information, see: Trigger action reference.
+- Triggers: Triggers can also update a user's language within their profile when using the trigger action Requester: Language.

 What can I do if a user's language is incorrectly set

 Since the above information only sets the user language upon user creation, users' languages may be set incorrectly.
-Use any of the following options to resolve these errors:
+Use any of the below options to resolve these errors.